 Where you receive a valid election to proceed with a transfer, you must pay the CETV within six months beginning with the guarantee date in the statement of entitlement.
-Also see section titled What happens if the member disputes the value of the CETV which can adjust the timescales in these paragraphs.
+Also see section titled Which can adjust the timescales in these paragraphs.